 It’s your first day of college and, in your first class, your professor does something unusual—she has you all sit on the floor in a big circle and introduce yourself, as if you were in kindergarten.
 When it gets to be your turn, you say, “My name is _____.
 Every day I like to _____ in purple and yellow______.”
 Amused, the professor asks you to explain.
 So you do.
 Read more

 | View More Prompts

-GIVEAWAY: Sebastien is excited to give away a free copy of his novel to a random commenter.
+GIVEAWAY: Margo is excited to give away a free copy of her novel to a random commenter.
 Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
 Read more

 Writer’s Digest Webinars & Tutorials